 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Kuwait City trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Kuwait City trip.
+A flight in the afternoon will more often than not be of higher cost.

 The largest city and capital of Kuwait, on the Persian Gulf, Kuwait City is an important economic, cultural and political centre of the country.
 The city offers an interesting mix of high-rise buildings, modern shopping malls, hotels, traditional street markets, Islamic architecture and old buildings.
 The dominant landmarks of the city include the Liberation Tower, the Kuwait Towers and the Grand Mosque.
 The iconic Kuwait Towers offer a great view of the Kuwait City while a visit to the Grand Mosque is a worthwhile tour.

 While in Kuwait indulge yourself in an unforgettable meal in the Kuwait Towers.
 Visit any of the numerous cafés in the city and try the unique experience to smoke Shisha (Hubbly Bubbly/ Hookah).
 A tour to the Aqua Park, within the vicinity of the Kuwait Towers, may be ideal to escape the hot climate of the Middle East.
 A great way to spend the evenings would be to walk down the wide boulevards or the well-tended sidewalks along the coast.
 Fitness and health conscious individuals can visit some of the top fitness centres in the city such as Ayurmana, Spa time and Elysium.